Hesperian Health Guides

 How to care for yourself after an abortion:

-- To prevent infection, take 100 mg of doxycycline 2 times a day on the day of the abortion.
-(But if you are breastfeeding, it is better to take 500 mg of erythromycin 4 times a day for 7 days instead.)
+- To prevent infection, take 200 mg of doxycycline 1 hour before a suction or D and E abortion.
+(But if you are breastfeeding, it is better to take 500 mg of metronidazole or 500 mg of azithromycin.)

 |After an abortion, start family planning right away.
 You can get pregnant again before your next monthly bleeding.|